Ultimate Timeline of Social Media and PR History

 In the old-school days of PR, one press release could result in a wide variety of stories in different publications.
 As times change, new issues come up and the need for rich and fresh content presents a constant challenge.
 In the past, the focus was to push out the same version of a press release to all channels.
 That practice has evolved to reflect the tools that brands have - brands can repurpose one story into several fresh versions.
 This can help maximize distribution and avoid duplicate potential content issues from the standpoint of the user and also search engines.

-A brand’s announcement can have the same message, optimized with the same keywords, but have a variety of different versions that can differ in
+A brand’s announcement can have the same message, optimized with the same keywords, but have a variety of different versions that can differ in headline, content intro, and the use of multimedia for best results.
+Get creative and give the same story a different twist.

 The Social PR Distribution Checklist